 Research projects: Computational astrophysics, involving the development of the theoretical framework for modeling eclipsing binary and multiple systems, solving the radiative transfer problem in contact binaries, parameter estimation using machine learning and artificial neural networks, modeling transiting exoplanets and circumbinary objects with Kepler/K2 and TESS data, developing variable star metrics for the ongoing mission Gaia and upcoming Large Synoptic Survey Telescope.

 - prof. Uroš Seljak, University of California Berkeley, USA

 - prof. Jure Zupan, University of Cincinnati, USA

 Research projects: Theoretical particle physics with emphasis on rare processes involving flavor changing neutral currents, the properties of dark matter both in direct and indirect detection, as well as collider physics, including Higgs physics.
-Major common themes are searches beyond the standard model and uses of effective field theories, and applications of machine learning.
+Major common themes are searches beyond the standard model, uses of effective field theories, and applications of machine learning.